skumble27/python-api-challenge/README.md

 ![NH Humidity](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/NH_Latitude_vs_Humidity.png)

-The **r-sqaured value is 0.0286** suggesting that there is a very weak correlation between latitudes and humidity indicating that high humidity can occur throughout various geographical locations.

 ***Southern Hemisphere - Humidity (%) vs. Latitude***

 ![SH Humidity](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/sh_Latitude_vs_Humidity.png)

-As with the northern hemisphere, the correlation between humidity and latitude are weak with an **r-sqaured value of 0.0123**

 ***Northern Hemisphere - Cloudiness (%) vs. Latitude***

 ![Nh Cloudiness](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/NH_Latitude_vs_cloudiness.png)

-The **r-sqaured value is 0.023** which suggests that there is quite a weak correlation between latitudes and cloud cover, as the later can be relatively high across various regions on the planet.